Integration does NOT mean:

 - Ignoring parents' concerns.

-- Isolating students with disabilities in regular schools.
+- Isolating students with disabilities in general schools.

 - Placing older students with disabilities at schools for younger children or other non age-appropriate settings.

-- Maintaining separate schedules for students in special education and regular education.
+- Maintaining separate schedules for students in special education and general education.